OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

   3. You can develop your scripts and store them in a source control repository, like git, and Octopus can execute these scripts from within a package.
 Learn about [deployment process as code](/docs/deployment-patterns/deployment-process-as-code.md) and [running scripts in packages](scripts-in-packages/index.md).
   4. You can develop your scripts and store them in GitHub, then publish them as a release, which can be consumed by Octopus.
 Learn about [using the GitHub feed](/docs/packaging-applications/package-repositories/github-feeds.md).

-## How Your Scripts are Executed by Octopus
+## How your scripts are executed by Octopus

 The precise details depend on the context within which your script is running, however, Octopus follows this general process: